NETWAYS/check_vspheredb_data/README.md

-  -m, --machine string            Machine to be queried for -P, --password string           Database password (default "vspheredb") -p, --port int16                Database port to connect to (default 3306) -u, --username string           Database username (default "vspheredb")
+  -m, --machine string            Machine to be queried for -P, --password string           Database password (default "vspheredb") -p, --port int16                Database port to connect to (default 3306)
+      --tls                       Use TLS to connect to the database -u, --username string           Database username (default "vspheredb")

   datastore: